simonmichael/hledger/bin/README.md

 A *script* is a program you can run immediately without needing to compile it first.
 They are often small and defined in a single file or shell alias or shell function.
-You can create your own simple or complex scripts which enhance hledger, eg by reducing typing, or automating a complicated report so you don't have to remember the detailed command(s).
+You can create your own simple or complex scripts which enhance hledger, eg to automate a complicated report so you don't have to remember the detailed command(s).

 A hledger *add-on command* is any program whose name begins with "hledger-".
 Add-on commands found in PATH will appear in the commands list (shown when you run `hledger` with no arguments).